aws-samples/aws-modern-application-workshop/module-1/README.md

 We want to restrict access to our S3 bucket, and only allow access from the CloudFront distribution.
 We'll use an [Origin Access Identity (OAI)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) to allow CloudFront to access and serve files to our users.

-Within the `static-website-stack.ts` constructor write the folllowing code:
+Within the `web-application-stack.ts` constructor write the folllowing code:

 ```typescript
 const origin = new cloudfront.CfnCloudFrontOriginAccessIdentity(this, "BucketOrigin", {